Arshiapdr/compiler_project_fall_2023/README.md

 cd src
 ./ap "<the input code you want to be compiled>"
 ```
+## Introduction
+.
+In the designed language, the variables have values specified at compile time.
+.
+In the given input codes, the __result__ variable is defined with the default value first.
+.
+A variable that is not related to the __result__ and the value of the __result__ is not dependent on it, is a dead variable.
+.
+A variable that is related to the __result__ and the value of the __result__ depends on it, is a live variable.
+.
+In this project, we remove all dead variables related to __result__ from the given code.
 ## Sample Input Codes With Their Outputs
 Input Code 1
 ```